ispras/Futag/src/python/futag-package/README.md

     |          (*required) path to the futag llvm package (with binaries, scripts, etc)
     |      library_root: str
     |          (*required) path to the library root
+    |      flags: str
+    |          flags for compiling.
+Default to "-fsanitize=address -g -O0 -fprofile-instr-generate -fcoverage-mapping"
     |      clean: bool
-    |          Option for deleting futag folders if they are exist (futag-build, futag-install, futag-analysis)
+    |          Option for deleting futag folders if they are exist, default to False (futag-build, futag-install, futag-analysis)
     |      build_path: str
-    |          path to the build directory.
+    |          path to the build directory, default to "futag-build".
 This directory will be deleted and create again if clean set to True.
     |      install_path: str
-    |          path to the install directory.
+    |          path to the install directory, default to "futag-install".
 Be careful, this directory will be deleted and create again if clean set to True.
     |      analysis_path: str
-    |          path for saving report of analysis.
+    |          path for saving report of analysis, default to "futag-analysis".
 This directory will be deleted and create again if clean set to True.
     |      processes: int
-    |          number of processes while building.
+    |          number of processes while building, default to 4.
     |      build_ex_params: str
     |          extra params for building, for example "--with-openssl" for building curl

     |
     |  analyze(self)
     |      This function reads analysis result of Futag checker